-Eric Red, Jack Ketchum, Hollie Snider (m)
+Eric Red, Gabrielle Faust, Hollie Snider (m)

 Vampires inhabit the deepest recesses of our minds – they terrify us yet seduce us with promises of immortality.
 They are one of the most popular villains in film and fiction, and more recently the brooding hero.
 But what is a vampire?
 And where does its power over mere mortals come from?
 This lecture will cover the history of the vampire in Europe, the modern “romance” of the vampire, and the methods to defend ourselves against these masters of the night.

 * signup required